 Hypnobirthing the Mongan Method by Marie F. Mongan is an instructional book on relaxation, visualization, and breathing techniques for labor and birth.
-It covers positioning for labor and birth, as well as some new concepts for birth that many other childbirth books do not address.
-For instance, instead of “contractions” the words “rushes” or “surges” are used; Instead of pushing your baby out it is recommended that you “breath your baby down”.
+It covers positioning for labor and birth and some new concepts for birth that many other childbirth books do not address.
+For instance, instead of “contractions,” the words “rush” or “surges” are used; Instead of pushing your baby out it is recommended that you “breath your baby down”.

-The thing that I enjoyed most about this book is it's support for a woman's choices and natural birth methods.
+What I enjoyed most about this book is its support for women's choices and natural birth methods.
 It explains how fear affects labor and then takes you through a guided process to get rid of the fear and start trusting your body's ability to give birth.
-This book is not intended to give any kind of medical advice or information, but instead supports a woman's ability to gain her own knowledge and make the choice that is right for her and her baby.
+This book is not intended to give any medical advice or information but instead supports a woman's ability to gain knowledge and make the right choice for her and her baby.

 Ideally, I would recommend taking a Hypnobirthing class if you want to do the full in-depth study of this method.
-I was unable to take a class for various reasons and I will admit that there were some breathing concepts that I was unable to understand based solely on the book.
+I could not take a class for various reasons, and I will admit that there were some breathing concepts that I could not understand based solely on the book.
 Although this book usually comes with a basic relaxation CD, I did also purchase and recommend the Rainbow Relaxation CD which can be found on their website.
 It's a great companion to the book and required for the class.
-This book is still a great read even if you can't attend the class or buy any extra CDs.
+This book is still great even if you can't attend the class or buy any extra CDs.

-I'm no expert, but I would not describe this as a method of hypnosis.
+I would not describe this as a method of hypnosis.
 To me, it is more of a guided relaxation and imagery method.
-All of the hypnosis for childbirth methods seem to be set up that way.
+The hypnosis for childbirth methods seems to be set up that way.

-There is some confusion about hypnobirthing methods that they guarantee a pain-free childbirth experience.
-Hypnobirthing the Mongan Method states clearly that it doesn't promise a painless birth.
-That being said, I wouldn't describe my birth as painful at all; I can not give this method all of the praise, but it definitely helped with my relaxation and frame of mind.
+There is some confusion about hypnobirthing methods that guarantee a pain-free childbirth experience.
+Hypnobirthing, the Mongan Method, clearly doesn't promise a painless birth.
+That being said, I wouldn't describe my birth as painful; I can not praise this method, but it helped with my relaxation and frame of mind.

 *I bought this book personally during my pregnancy and was not compensated in any way for this review.